IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Related Works

-Notably, \cite{frolov2014} compares lawnmower paths with other planning algorithms and found that lawnmower paths perform nearly as well as adaptive algorithms and outperform graph-based search algorithms that struggle to adapt to uncertainties in prior information.
+Notably, \cite{frolov2014} compared lawnmower paths with other planning algorithms and found that lawnmower paths perform nearly as well as adaptive algorithms and outperform graph-based search algorithms that struggle to adapt to uncertainties in prior information.
 The ability to allow for revisits is very important for finding globally optimal paths, especially when the information objective is submodular or when the task requires revisits \cite{moon2022tigris}.
-Branch and bound techniques show promise by pruning suboptimal branches early in the tree search \cite{6224902, bnb-2}, but efficiently calculating tight bounds unknown, high-dimensional environments remains challenging.
-While Gaussian processes (GP) have been used to address this, implementing GPs is application specific and the computational complexity scale cubically with the number of observations \cite{rasmussen2006gaussian}.
+Branch and bound techniques show promise by pruning suboptimal branches early in the tree search \cite{6224902, bnb-2}, but efficiently calculating tight bounds in unknown, high-dimensional environments remains challenging.
+While Gaussian processes have been used to address this, implementing Gaussian processes is application specific and the computational complexity scales cubically with the number of observations \cite{rasmussen2006gaussian}.
 Although methods exist to mitigate this complexity, long-horizon planning remains computationally demanding unless stationary assumptions are made about the covariance function.
-This is further compounded when planning in higher-dimensional state spaces.
+This complexity is further compounded when planning in higher-dimensional state spaces.